swasthik-swasthi/ColorFlux-Puzzle/README.md

 # 🎨 ColorFlux Puzzle

-A fast-paced color matching puzzle game developed using Unity.
+A fast-paced color matching puzzle game developed using Unity and C#.

 ## 📱 Play Store